BentTranberg/BentTranberg.github.io/fsharpdev.md

 Help & Manual | Excellent tool for authoring online and offline help in various formats, including CHM, PDF and HTML.
 Not free.
 LINQPad | Lightweight F# scripting IDE with great functionality.
 MS-SQL Express Server | My pragmatic choice for database server.
 I don't really have much choice, and this is a workhorse in any case.
+SchemaZen | Produces "schema scripts" from MS-SQL databases, and vice versa.
+I use this to keep databases aligned with version controlled source.
 IconExperience | Great library of icons in various formats.
 Not free.
 Inno Setup | Free install builder for Windows.
 Absolutely perfect!
 Don't bother looking for something else.
 XMind | Free for some uses?